jsgoller1/c-programming-language/ch-5/entab/README.md

 Exercise 5-11: Modify the programs entab and detab (written as exercises in Chapter 1) to accept a list of tab stops as arguments.
 Use the default tab settings if there are no arguments.

-Exercise 5-12: Extend entab and detab to accept the shorthand `entab -m +n` to mean tab stops every n columns, starting at column m.
+Exercise 5-12: Extend entab and detab to accept the shorthand `entab -m x+y` to mean tab stops every x columns, starting at column y.
 Choose convenient (for the user) default behavior.

 ### Prompts from original entab / detab
 Ex 1.20: Write a program detab() that replaces tabs in the input with the